Human Resources Training Programme

 "Get Ready for Japan"

-The new shorter mission will retain key elements from the old course
+The new shorter mission will retain key elements from the old programme

-For archive purposes, here below are details of the old HRTP course
+For archive purposes, here below are details of the old HRTP programme

 - How to succeed in Japan?